-The MIT Student Disability Services office (SDS) for students, as required under the Americans with Disabilities Act (ADA) of 1990 and Section 504 of the Rehabilitation Act of 1973, provides reasonable accommodations and assistance to qualified students with disabilities.
+The MIT Student Disability Services office (SDS) for students, as required under the Americans with Disabilities Act (ADA) of 1990, the Americans with Disabilities Amendments Act (ADAAA) of 2008, and Section 504 of the Rehabilitation Act of 1973, provides reasonable accommodations and assistance to qualified students with disabilities.
 The objective is to ensure that students receive equal access to all Institute programs, activities, and services.
 Contact SDS who will work with you: